 An injury caused by a car accident can be devastating.
 You may be unable to work because of your condition, or perhaps your medical bills are piling up.
 At Staver Accident Injury Lawyers, P.C., we understand the horror that can come from accidents, especially when they are caused by an impaired driver.

+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 Call (312) 236-2900 now to see how we can help get the funds needed to make your life whole again.